marouni/marouni.github.io/README.md

 http://marouni.github.io/

 This is the code for my personal blog.
-It uses Jekyll for creating static web pages that are hosted through Github.
+It uses Jekyll and "Minimal Mistake" theme for creating static web pages that are hosted through Github.

 License
 =======